 Order EA-13-109 is only applicable to boiling-water reactors (BWRs) with Mark I and Mark II containments.
-Because Clinton is a General Electric BWR-6 with a Mark III containment, this order is not applicable to Clinton.
+Because the reactors at Salem are pressurized-water reactors with large, dry, ambient-pressure containments, this order is not applicable to Salem.